IslamicRevival/IslamicRevival.github.io/content/blogging_theology/The_Day_of_Judgement__shorts.md

  "The Day of Judgement #shorts" discusses Surah 20 of the Quran, which describes the day of judgement.
 All beings will be humbled before God, the Living, Self-Subsisting, Eternal.
 Those who do good deeds will have no fear of harm, and those who have faith will have no fear of poverty or lack of life.

-**[00:00:00](https://www.youtube.com/watch?v=--wgGuc9wMU&t=0)**  discusses Surah 20, which describes the day of judgement.
+**[00:00:00](https://www.youtube.com/watch?v=--wgGuc9wMU&t=0)* Discusses Surah 20, which describes the day of judgement.
 All beings will be humbled before God, the Living, Self-Subsisting, Eternal.
 Those who do good deeds will have no fear of harm, and those who have faith will have no fear of poverty or lack of life.

 ## Full transcript with timestamps